jodymlin/personal-gatsby-website/src/data/writing/james/protagonists-meet.md

 She rolls sideways, my blade hitting the ground inches from her face.
 She stabs upwards with her blade at my stomach and I bring down my other elbow to block it.
 Then she pulls up her knee and kicks my abdomen, sending me stumbling backwards.

 She pulls back her legs and rolls backwards over her shoulder, landing in an upright stance.
 Her face is twisted in a mad look of concentration and focus.
-Sweat beads up on her forehead and she chest expands rapidly as she pants.
+Sweat beads up on her forehead and her chest expands rapidly as she pants.
 We charge forward.

 She leaps and swings a fist through the air, I duck and in turn swing my knife across her abdomen, hearing the fabric in her shirt tear.
 A small cry escapes her throat and her brows furrow in pain.
-I throw another punch, but she nimbly spins backwards to avoid the blow and brings up her leg kicking me in the side of the head.
+I throw another punch, but she nimbly spins backwards to avoid the blow and swings a heavy kick into the side of my head.

-I’m butted to the side and let myself fall to the ground, immediately tucking and rolling, letting my momentum bring my back up to my feet.
+I’m butted to the side and let myself fall to the ground, immediately tucking and rolling, letting my momentum bring me back up to my feet.
 The girl puts her hand to her stomach and the pulls it away, glancing down at the red blood on her fingers.
 Her eyes snap back to me and she crouches down back into a fighting stance.

 _Not gonna give up are you?_ I nearly murmur out loud.